VitezslavBurda/archprinciples/README.md

 * [What is API-led Connectivity?](https://blogs.mulesoft.com/dev/api-dev/what-is-api-led-connectivity/)

 ## T2 – Avoid vendor lock-in
-> **By** avoiding vendor-lockin through leveraging standards-based and open-source software where possible, **it is ensured that** we can switch service providers in case of cost or functional benefits without significant switching costs or inconvenience, **so that** our IT landscape remains evolvable and leverages fit-for-purpose and best of breed products.
+> **By** avoiding vendor lock-in through leveraging standards-based and open-source software where possible, **it is ensured that** we can switch service providers in case of cost or functional benefits without significant switching costs or inconvenience, **so that** our IT landscape remains evolvable and leverages fit-for-purpose and best of breed products.

 ### Implications
 * Applications use the standard platforms interfaces, do not use undocumented and non-standard behavior.